cch5ng/angular_front_end_interview/README.md

   * Ability to prioritize favorite questions (like from easiest to hardest, or other)
   * If you have additional suggestions, please open an issue/feature request

+## How to deploy

+* Use the instructions from https://gist.github.com/cobyism/4730490 to create a gh-pages branch based on the subdirectory, \app

 ## Caveats

 * In the current form, as a web scraper, this source code is extremely brittle and if the original questions source contributors decide to change the format of their source html page, this application may break